superfly/docs/laravel/the-basics/github-actions.html.md

 ```

 ## _Github CI Action: Auto Deploy to Fly.io_
 Once you have your Laravel application set up with a github repository, you can configure some Github Actions to auto deploy your changes.

+In this guide, you'll be using `Fly.io`'s very own [Github action template here](https://github.com/superfly/flyctl-actions) to help deploy your application.

 1) Generate a `Fly token` with `fly auth token`